joshualiuxu/qcmi/README.md

   + test_link_dl() classifies the ecological associations to dispersal limitation

-  + assigned_process() identifies ecological associations as environmental filtering and dispersal limitation
+  + assigned_process() identifies ecological associations as environmental filtering and dispersal limitation to dig out putative biotic associations from complex ecological networks

-  + qcmi() quantifies the local intensity of microbial biotic associations.
+  + qcmi() quantifies the strength of microbial biotic associations at the community level.

   + cal_alphacon() calculates the contributions of microbial associations on alpha diversity

   + cal_betacon() calculates the contributions of microbial associations on beta diversity

-For a detailed introduction, please see qcmi.test.r.
+For a detailed introduction, please see qcmi.tutorial.r.